 Survival instinct: Time to challenge your negativity bias…

-We know that our brains have developed to help us notice danger and (hopefully) respond to it.
+We know that our brains have developed to help us notice danger and (hopefully) respond to it appropriately.
 Our survival has depended on this system working effectively.
-However, this same system can also cause us to have a negativity bias as it can be sensitive to the bad news around us.
+However, this same system can also be triggered by a lot of things in the modern world.
+This causes us to have a negativity bias and only focus on the things that are going wrong as our brain is sensitive to picking up on these things.

 What do we know about the negativity bias?